Titmouse, Inc.

-Titmouse, Inc. (also known as Titmouse Animation or simply Titmouse; formerly known as Titmouse Productions) is an American animation studio based in Los Angeles, California founded in 2000 by Chris and Shannon Prynoski.
+Titmouse, Inc. (also known as Titmouse) is an American animation studio based in Los Angeles, California, founded in 2000 by Chris and Shannon Prynoski.
 The studio develops and produces animated television programs, feature films, music videos, title sequences, commercials, and short films.
 Its name is derived from the titmouse, which serves as the company's mascot.

 History

 Founder and CEO Chris Prynoski began working at MTV in New York on shows such as Daria, Beavis and Butt-Head, and his own creation, Downtown, which was nominated for a primetime Emmy Award.
 In the early 2000s, Prynoski opened a small T-shirt company with his wife, Shannon Prynoski.
 However, upon getting more requests for cartoons than for T-shirts, they decided to abandon screen-printing in favor of animation.
 The Prynoskis moved to California, and opened the revamped Titmouse, Inc., an animation studio.
 Antonio Canobbio, who had worked with Chris Prynoski at MTV and both Prynoskis at Cartoon Network in L.A., was hired as creative director.
 Titmouse opened a games division in 2009.

 Due to projects like Cartoon Network's Metalocalypse, Superjail! and The Venture Bros. the company expanded and opened a sister studio in New York City in 2010.
 The California studio later added a wholly owned subsidiary, Robin Redbreast, which was then unionized in order to produce Motorcity for Disney XD.

 The company has a YouTube channel, Rug Burn, launched in December 2012 with 6 Point Harness.
 Rug Burn was launched with a handful of shows.

 In April 2016, Titmouse released its first feature-length film, the R-rated Nerdland, which stars Paul Rudd and Patton Oswalt.
 Two years later, in 2018, Titmouse became the studio behind the Disney and Lucasfilm YouTube series of one-minute shorts, Star Wars: Galaxy of Adventures.
 The series is directed by Titmouse’s Barry Kelly.